shakes76/PatternAnalysis-2023/recognition/Siamese_45330212/README.md

 Currently the classifier network classifies the test set with 71.27% accuracy but achieves 98% accuracy on the validation set.
 This is indicative of over-fitting of the model and possible data leakage during training.

 ## Data Preprocessing
 The images are converted to the RGB space and normalized using a calculated set of mean and standard deviation values.
 The data is transformed into tensors using PyTorch's transforms library.
+To generalise the data further, a random crop dataset is concatonated to the original dataset.

 ### Data Splits
 The total dataset is divided into 70% training and 30% testing sets.
 This training set it then split into 80% used for training and 20% used for validation.
 This split ensures that the model is trained on a diverse set of data and generalizes well to unseen data.